dr-cooder/pushshift-dl/README.md

 # Pushshift Media Downloader
 Downloads media linked by posts from Pushshift subreddit submission Zstandard archives (currently only supports media hosted by Reddit and Imgur), organized by UTC creation date.
 ## Usage
 1. Get the "submissions" Zstandard archive of the subreddit of choice.
-I recommend downloading it from REDARCS: https://the-eye.eu/redarcs/
+I recommend downloading it from [REDARCS](https://the-eye.eu/redarcs/).
 2. Run `pushshift-dl.py path/to/subreddit_submissions.zst`
 3. You can pause the download at any time with Ctrl+C and resume where you left off.
 4. If you are unsure of how much space you will need (larger subs may take up several hundred gigabytes, if not terabytes; external hard drives are recommended), pause the download after downloading a few files, then run `pushshift-dl.py -e path/to/subreddit_submissions.zst`